MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/automated-backup.md

 ## Configure existing VMs

-For existing SQL Server virtual machines, go to the [SQL virtual machines resource](manage-sql-vm-portal.md#access-the-resource) and then select **Backups** to configure your automated backups.
+For existing SQL Server virtual machines, go to the [SQL virtual machines resource](manage-sql-vm-portal.md#access-the-resource) and then select **Backups** to configure your Automated Backups.

-Select **Enable** to configure your automated backup settings.
+Select **Enable** to configure your Automated Backup settings.

 You can configure the retention period (up to 90 days), the container for the storage account where you want to store your backups, as well as the encryption, and the backup schedule.
 By default, the schedule is automated.